keboola/developers-docs/extend/component/ui-options/ui-examples/sync-action-examples.md

 Example use-cases are query testing, testing connection, report validation, etc.

-The sync action code has to return following stdout (JSON string):
+The sync action code has to return the following stdout (JSON string):

 ```json
 {